 When examining the ethics of the biblical God, we must not arbitrarily separate the actions and teachings of Jesus in the gospels from the character of God illustrated throughout the Bible.
-A vast percentage of believers and nonbelievers mistakenly think of him only related to his earthly ministry and onward and yet everything that God did in all 66 books of Scripture was in unison with the whole Trinity: Father, Son and Spirit.
+A vast percentage of believers and nonbelievers mistakenly think of him only related to his earthly ministry and onward.
+This does not fit with the central biblical teachings that church leaders, beginning with Christ’s apostles, have referenced when describing the role of Jesus in the physical and spiritual realms.
+Everything that God said and did in all 66 books of Scripture was in unison with the whole Trinity: Father, Son and Spirit.
 This includes the creation, management and sustenance of the universe.
-Christian doctrine has said this since the beginning.
-For example, see Colossians 1 and the Nicene Creed, two primary sources for the theology of every Christian denomination, including Roman Catholics, Anglicans, Eastern Orthodox and the thousands of Protestant groups:

 Colossians 1:15-17 – “The Son is the image of the invisible God, the firstborn over all creation.
 For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.
 He is before all things, and in him all things hold together.”